 Carton coding is a requirement for egg farms and factories across the U.S.

-High resolution digital printing on egg cartons ensures Retailers can manage inventory, Consumers can check freshness of the product, and regulatory requirements are met for identifying and tracking products.
+High-resolution digital printing on egg cartons ensures Retailers can manage inventory, Consumers can check the freshness of the product, and regulatory requirements are met for identifying and tracking products.

 Egg Carton Coding Requirements:

 Egg packaging is classified into paper (paperboard, recycled paper, and molded cup) and plastic (polyethylene terephthalate and polystyrene), and further broken down by cartons and trays.